Team Cup (golf): Format

-The Hero Cup is a team event for professional male golfers; one team representing Great Britain and Ireland, the other team representing Continental Europe.
+The Team Cup is a team event for professional male golfers; one team representing Great Britain and Ireland, the other team representing Continental Europe.

 The cup is contested over three days (Friday to Sunday) and consists of one session of foursomes matches, two sessions of fourball matches and one session of singles matches, with all 20 players taking part in each session.

 Team qualification and selection

 Two playing captains were chosen by the European Tour.

 Eligibility for the event is similar that of the European team in the Ryder Cup.
 Players have to be European and be a member of the European Tour.

 In the inaugural tournament, all players were "captain's picks", players chosen at the discretion of Ryder Cup Captain Luke Donald in consultation with the team captains.

 Results

 Appearances

 The following are those selected to play in at least one of the matches.